Chart Color Schemes

 Health performance in Scone Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Scone Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very high at approximately 54% of the total population, which comprises around 4,644 people.
+The rate of private health cover is high at approximately 54%, covering about 4,682 people.

-This compares to a rate of 57.5% across the Rest of NSW.
-The most common medical conditions in the area are arthritis and asthma, impacting 9.9 and 9.3% of residents respectively.
-Meanwhile, 65.6% of residents declared themselves completely clear of medical ailments, compared to 65.4% across the Rest of NSW.
-The area has 23.4% of residents aged 65 and over, which totals around 1,996 people, a figure higher than the 18.9% in the Rest of NSW.
+This compares to a rate of 57.5% across the rest of NSW.
+The most common medical conditions are arthritis and asthma, impacting 9.9% and 9.3% of residents respectively.
+About 65.6% of residents declare themselves completely clear of medical ailments, compared to 65.4% across the rest of NSW.
+The area has a higher proportion of residents aged 65 and over at 23.4%, with about 2,012 people in this age group, compared to 18.9% in the rest of NSW.

 Frequently Asked Questions - Health